ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

 - Port 31337 (tcpwrapped)
 Not a thread as it means that a full TCP handshake was completed, but the remote host closed the connection without receiving any data.

+Passwords are stored and encrypted using Bcrypt.
+The Bcrypt hashing function was designed in 1999 and yet remains unbroken to date.